The traditional favourite for New Zealand investors

 - Rental income.
 Rental income can be put toward repaying a mortgage and/or providing passive income.

 - Tax advantages.
-There is a chance your rental property will give you tax deductions you can use against your other income, reducing your overall tax paid.
+Under previous NZ tax rules, your rental property could give you tax deductions to offset other income (such as wages), reducing your overall tax paid.

 - Security.
 Buying an investment property means you’re buying a physical asset you can literally touch if you wish.
 Many people can be more comfortable with this type of investment when compared with a range of other investments.

 Rental income - calculations are key

 To make the most of the advantages above, a key step to successfully investing in property is to do so with minimal emotion and ensure that your long-term goals are backed by robust calculations.

 Costs can easily make the difference between an investment property purchase being a good opportunity versus a long-term drain on finances.
 To help identify this, two common measures are:

 Gross rental yield is the rental income received relative to the value of your investment property.
 To calculate gross rental yield, divide the annual income from the property by the purchase price and multiply by 100 to get the percentage rate of return (yield).